 Where TrialsNest fits

-TrialsNest is not an IRB system, but recruitment teams still benefit when study activation dependencies, site readiness notes, and coordinator tasks are visible in the same operating rhythm as patient follow-up.
+TrialsNest is not an IRB system, but recruitment teams still benefit when study activation dependencies, site readiness notes, document status, coordinator tasks, and patient-facing workflow steps are visible together.

-The goal is to prevent enrollment operations from assuming a site is ready before the required review and documentation steps are complete.
+The goal is to prevent enrollment operations from assuming a site is ready before the required review, documentation, training, and local activation steps are complete and current.

 Sources used for this checklist

-NIH Single IRB Policy for Multi-Site Research: https://grants.nih.gov/policy-and-compliance/policy-topics/single-irb-policy-multi-site-research
+NIH Single IRB Policy for Multi-Site Research explains the policy context for many domestic multisite research studies: https://grants.nih.gov/policy-and-compliance/policy-topics/single-irb-policy-multi-site-research

 Want this workflow organized in one place?